 Congratulations, Squadrato!
 I hope you enjoy the hike down.
 (Click over there to see some of her book-related plans for Burning Man this year, too.)

-9 Responses to “Climb ev’ry mountain!”
+9 thoughts on “Climb ev’ry mountain!”

 Having just completed a full draft of my dissertation following a month of working at a blistering and entirely unsustainable pace, I can appreciate this feeling as well.

 That said, I have also climbed a few literal mountains, including one this summer, and I find that the walk down absolutely destroys my knees.
 Let’s hope that side of the analogy isn’t fulfilled.